Langage de programmation en pleine croissance dans le domaine de la Data Science et du Big Data

 [1, 9]

-(celles passées en paramètres)Il est nécessaire d'afficher la liste
+reverse()sort() (avec option reverse=True pour tri décroissant)pop()append()insert() (position + valeur)remove() (celles passées en paramètres)Il est nécessaire d'afficher la liste

-pour voir le résultat de la fonction
+apour voir le résultat de la fonction

 a = [3, 1, 9, 7]